VasilLisgran/YouTube-Interest-Analyzer-based-on-linear-space-cosine-and-Riemann-Integral-Sums-Decay/README.md

 - $t_k$ — date of the view

 A new day has begun.
-We're reducing yesterday's trend by 5%.
+We're reducing yesterday's Dynamics by 5%.
-We're reducing yesterday's total by 5%.
+We're reducing yesterday's total by 5% (Why?
+For the case if user will never watch this category again and we need to 'forget' this category from the user's vector)

 Is there a view today?

-1) No -> We do nothing (the trend has already decreased by 5% today), meaning the area under the graph is zero.
+1) No -> We do nothing (the total has already decreased by 5% today), meaning the area under the graph for this day is zero.
-2) Yes -> We add time to yesterday's trend and multiply by lambda (how old the trend is).
+2) Yes -> We add time to yesterday's Dynamics and multiply by lambda (how old the trend is).

 This formula enables sliding decay:
 - The more videos a user watches from a category, the higher the recommendation priority